rcsgrv/HelpDeskTicketingSystem/README.md

 ## Seed Data

 When the application is ran for the first time, seed data will be generated.
 This seed data consists of 10 users and 10 tickets.

-The users email addresses and passwords will be in the following format:
+- The first user is an Administrator with the following credentials:

-- Email Address: user1@example.com
+- - Email Address: user1@example.com
-- Password: password1
+- - Password: password1

+- The remaining 9 users are Regular Users, following the same pattern:
+- - Email: user{n}@example.com
+- - Password: password{n}

+Where {n} ranges from 2 to 10 (e.g. user2@example.com / password2, user3@example.com / password3, etc.).

 ## Administrator Registration